Mrmayman/quantum-launcher/README.md

 # MSRV (Minimum Supported Rust Version)

-- The exact MSRV is unknown (feel free to find out for yourselves).
-- However, at least Rust 1.78.0 is required.
+The MSRV is Rust 1.82.0.
+Any deviation from this is considered a bug, please report if found.

 # Contributing/Contributors
 For more info, see [CONTRIBUTING.md](https://github.com/Mrmayman/quantumlauncher/tree/main/docs/CONTRIBUTING.md)